Southclaws/cj/readme.md

 ![CJ](cj.png)

-CJ verifies Burgershot (formerly SA:MP) forum accounts and performs other tasks if you ask nicely.

 ## Development

 This project is open to anyone who wants to contribute, large or small!
 Whether you noticed a typo or want to add a